-Capital assets are reported in the applicable governmental columns on the government-wide financial statements.
+Capital assets are reported in the applicable governmental columns on the governmentwide financial statements.
 Capital assets are defined by the School as assets with an initial individual cost of more than \$1,000 and an estimated useful life of more than one year.
 Such assets are recorded at historical cost.
-Donated capital assets are recorded at their estimated fair market values at the date of donation.
+Donated capital assets are recorded at their acquisition value at the date of donation.